joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

         - Can be thought of as app-specific library components.
         - These are usually free of any route-specific or state-specific behavior, but that is not always the case.
 Sometimes they do depend on global state, but are reused so much that making them a Common Component is worthwhile.
     - Shared Views: Views that are used across multiple Routes.
 It's not always common, but it does happen.
-    - Views: Non-Shared View Components are specific to a single Route.
+    - Route Views: Sometimes just called "Views", Non-Shared View Components are specific to a single Route.
         - These almost always depend on global state and should be primarily about integrating various service calls together to implement some interaction.
         - They should contain very little code that itself needs unit testing.
 Any unit testable code specific to them can (and perhaps should) be put into another Service, even if that Service is specific to a given View.